syspack/pakages/docs/getting_started/developer-guide.rst

 GitHub Packages
 ---------------

-If you are using Paks as a developer, you likely want to build and deploy binaries of your own packages.
+If you are using Pakages as a developer, you likely want to build and deploy binaries of your own packages.
 This means you will need to push packages to your organization, and ideally via an automated workflow that deploys to a specific repository namespace.
 To allow packages to be pushed you will need to go to Settings -> Packages